beards out from undisturbed forest trees

 - Not Threatened

-The one that looks like an old man's beard has a body that is pale greyish-green, with long, hair-like strands that hang from the branches like a tangled beard.
-The strands are branching and flexible, often reaching 10 to 20 centimetres in length.
-They are covered in tiny, fuzzy projections called fibrils, giving them a soft, hair-like texture.
-It is the lichen of the haunted tree, the one that makes the forest look old and wise, the one that seems to whisper when the wind blows.
+In folklore, it is the beard of a wizard.
+Usnea barbata has a body that is pale greyish-green.
+With long, hair-like strands that hang from the branches.
+Like a tangled beard.
+The strands are branching and flexible.
+Often reaching ten to twenty centimetres in length.
+They are covered in tiny, fuzzy projections called fibrils.
+Giving them a soft, hair-like texture.
+It is the lichen of the haunted tree.
+The one that makes the forest look old and wise.
+The one that seems to whisper when the wind blows.

-The strands are elastic and tough, not brittle like other fruticose lichens.
+The strands are elastic and tough.
+Not brittle like other fruticose lichens.
 They can be stretched and twisted without breaking.
-The central core is a dense cord of fungal hyphae, surrounded by a layer of algae and an outer cortex.
-It is a master of flexibility, a plant that bends without breaking, a lichen that can survive the wind and the rain.
+The central core is a dense cord of fungal hyphae.
+Surrounded by a layer of algae and an outer cortex.
+It is a master of flexibility.
+A plant that bends without breaking.
+A lichen that can survive the wind and the rain.

-Biologically, the usnea beard lichen is a partnership, a fungus and an alga living together.
+Biologically, the usnea beard lichen is a partnership.
+A fungus and an alga living together.
 The fungus provides structure and protection.
 The alga provides food through photosynthesis.
 The usnea beard lichen is also a bioindicator.
-It is sensitive to air pollution, particularly sulphur dioxide.
+It is sensitive to air pollution.
+Particularly sulphur dioxide.
 In polluted air, it dies.
-It is the canary of the canopy, the one that tells us whether the air is healthy, the one that vanishes when we poison the sky.
+It is the canary of the canopy.
+The one that tells us whether the air is healthy.
+The one that vanishes when we poison the sky.